jame581/Portfolio/README.md

 ## License

-This project is licensed under the (MIT License)[https://github.com/jame581/Portfolio/blob/master/LICENSE.txt].
+This project is licensed under the [MIT License](https://github.com/jame581/Portfolio/blob/master/LICENSE.txt).
 You are free to modify and use the code as per the terms of this license.